-These little squares of heaven have a buttery, flaky puff pastry dough crust topped with quick caramelized onion, sliced Brussels sprouts, crumbled blue cheese and a fruity burst of pomegranate seeds.
+These little squares of heaven (AKA Brussels Sprouts Tarts) have a buttery, flaky puff pastry dough crust topped with quick caramelized onion, sliced Brussels sprouts, crumbled blue cheese and a fruity burst of pomegranate seeds.

 They’re a tasty appetizer for entertaining or even just a quiet Friday night in.
 You can make them ahead of time and serve them warm or cold, making them a versatile appetizer for all occasions!

-How do I make these gorgeous caramelized onion and Brussels sprouts tarts?
+How to make caramelized onion and Brussels sprouts tarts:

 Yay!
 I’m so glad you asked.
 They’re EASY.
 Just take a look through the photos below!